Edith Anisfield Wolf: Anisfield-Wolf Book Awards

 In 1935, she created an annual book award for non-fiction books that advance racial understanding, which she named the John Anisfield Award in honor of her father.
 In 1941 she added a second prize for creative literature in honor of her husband, and the awards were collectively called the Anisfield-Wolf Book Awards.

 While Wolf never participated in the selection of awardees, she made certain that the Anisfield-Wolf juries were composed of highly respected literary figures.
 Ashley Montagu served as jury chairman from 1954 through 1995.
 Since 1996, the jury has been headed by Henry Louis Gates Jr. The Book Awards honored Harold Foote Gosnell in 1936 for his “Negro Politicians: Rise of Negro Politics in Chicago.”
-With over 200 honorees since the inception of the awards, notable recipients during Wolf's lifetime included Zora Neale Hurston, Langston Hughes, and Martin Luther King Jr. Notable recipients after her death have included Alex Haley, Gwendolyn Brooks, Nadine Gordimer, Toni Morrison, Derek Walcott, Wole Soyinka, Henry Louis Gates Jr., (also current Anisfield-Wolf Book Awards jurist), Ralph Ellison, Quincy Jones, Junot Diaz, Chimamanda Ngozi Adichie and Oprah Winfrey.
+With over 200 honorees since the inception of the awards, notable recipients during Wolf's lifetime included Zora Neale Hurston, Langston Hughes, and Martin Luther King Jr. Notable recipients after her death have included Alex Haley, Gwendolyn Brooks, Nadine Gordimer, Toni Morrison, Derek Walcott, Wole Soyinka, Henry Louis Gates Jr., (also current Anisfield-Wolf Book Awards jurist), Ralph Ellison, Quincy Jones, Junot Díaz, Chimamanda Ngozi Adichie and Oprah Winfrey.

 The awards, $1,000 per recipient in the 1930s, now amount to $10,000 each.
 The categories are fiction, nonfiction, poetry and Lifetime Achievement.
 The Saturday Review magazine administered the awards while Wolf was alive.
 The awards are now managed by the Cleveland Foundation.